tafseerkhan/Quiz03/README.md

 # Quiz03
 Quiz 03 for Math 4330 Summer 1 2018

-This repository will consist of two files aside from this README One being the full code with valid inputs.
+This repository will consist of four files aside from this README 1)Correct input code for the functions with the last two functions dealing with the Infinity Norm 2)Invalid input which will result in an error code stating that there was an invalid input.
+Last two functions dealing with Infinity norm
-The other being the full code with invalid inputs.
+3)Correct input code for the functions with the last two functions dealing with the Euclidean Norm 4)Invalid input which will result in an error code stating that there was an invalid input.
+Last two functions dealing with Euclidean norm

 The objective of this code is to create 5 functions that will find:
   -The dot product between two vectors